pkipsy/news-lens/Visualization/README.md

 The visualization showcases key topics that are of interest to both sides, as well as topics that are used more frequently by one side or the other.
 These differences are visible both for very common words (like <i>Donald Trump</i>) and rarer words (like <i>CBO</i>).

+## General Note
-* Computationally intensive.
-Run on Google Cloud's [Data Lab](https://cloud.google.com/datalab/) or Amazon's [Sagemaker](https://aws.amazon.com/sagemaker/).
+All notebooks are computationally intensive.
+These were run either on Google Cloud's [Data Lab](https://cloud.google.com/datalab/) or Amazon's [Sagemaker](https://aws.amazon.com/sagemaker/).
+Google's free [Colaboratory](https://colab.research.google.com/) is also a decent option.